saponew/belmont/README.md

 Defined:
 - Pick and shovel plays are investment strategies that own underlying technology (assets) needed to produce a good or service instead of a final output
-- Borrow this definition, the final outouts are not the tokens themselves, but the applications/use-cases
+- Borrowing this definition, the s are not the tokens themselves, but the applications/use-cases
 - Instrumental components of a sustainable and efficient Web3 infrastructure